The Judging Process

 Dates of Implementation

-The majority of your programme must have been implemented between 01 January 2023 to 31 March 2024.
+The majority of your programme must have been implemented between 1 January 2025 and 13 May 2026.

 Language and Currency